tLabruna/Adapt-LLM/README.md

     --out_dir results_nq/hybrid_retrieve
 ```

+## License

+The resources included in this repository are licensed under the Creative Commons Attribution 4.0 International License.
+You are free to share and adapt the data, provided that appropriate credit is given.
+For more information, see the [Creative Commons License](https://creativecommons.org/licenses/by/4.0/deed.en).

 ## Contact and Citation

 For any questions about the code or the methodology, please feel free to [contact us](mailto:tiz.labruna@gmail.com) or open an issue.
 If you find this repository useful for your research, please consider citing our paper: